 A jack of all trades, Darin Turner has spent the last decade maintaining GPIA’s grounds, facilities and vehicles.
 As the Director of Maintenance, Turner ensures the airfield, terminal, shops and tower are running properly and are cleared for takeoff.
 He and his staff paint runways and taxiways, care for the landscaping, and are tasked with snow removal.
 During northern Montana snowy months, Turner hires and oversees 25-30 seasonal workers specifically charged with addressing snow.
 Turner is part of, the American Association of Airport Executives and has earned their prestigious ACE Airfield Operations designation.
 Having had a longtime interest in aviation, Turner attends seminars to continually learn new airport trends and topics to ensure quality airport maintenance at GPIA.
 Turner is an avid hunter and angler, enjoying the outdoors, hiking and four-wheeling with his family.

 Jennifer Donofiro is the Director of Finance for Glacier Park International Airport.
 She’ll tell you that means that anything with a dollar sign is part of her job- and it’s clear that she’s dedicated to keeping all those dollar signs in perfect order.
 Jen started working at GPIA in July 2018.
-She currently holds a Bachelor’s Degree in Accounting and previously worked in public accounting in Kalispell and Columbia Falls for well over a decade.
+Jen currently holds a Bachelor’s Degree in Accounting and is a Certified Member of the American Association of Airport Executives.
+She previously worked in public accounting in Kalispell and Columbia Falls for well over a decade.